What Is the Kirkpatrick Evaluation Model? 4 Steps to Better Results

 Level three used survey responses from both soldiers and their commanders when carrying out missions in Afghanistan.

 Level four analyzed and measured the combat performance of units, using the number of IED detonations, IEDs located and cleared, and the number of casualties inflicted by IEDs.

 Post-test scoring had an average of 77% and the majority of soldiers had a positive reaction to the course.

-Most classes showed improvement between test scores, and there was significant improvement in operational combat when comparing a control group to the units who received training.
+Most classes showed improvement in test scores, and there was a significant improvement in operational combat when comparing a control group to the units that received training.
 The Army determined the training course was doing what it was intended for.